 Siena / Monteriggioni / Chianti Region

 This morning take a high-speed train to Florence, your gateway to Tuscany.
 From here you will drive to the gorgeous city of Siena, where your leader will show you the most interesting sights on an orientation walk.
 At the city’s heart is the Piazza del Campo – home to the biannual Palio horse race, and nearby is the stunning Siena Cathedral.
 Continue on for another 30 minutes to Monteriggioni – a Tuscan walled town full of history.
 Over a dozen towers are spread throughout the town, once used to defend Sienese territory from the Florentines.
-You will have time to explore this small village before arriving at your Tuscan Feature Stay in a sophisticated converted castle in the heart of the Chianti region.
-Here, you may like to swim in the onsite pool, stroll through neighbouring vineyards or simply gaze at the rolling countryside from one of the many lounge areas.
-Tonight, indulge in an included multi-course gourmet dinner at your castle stay with your group – perfectly paired with some of the region’s local wine.
+You will have time to explore this small village before arriving at your feature stay accommodation.
+Tucked away among Tuscany’s famous rolling green hills you’ll find a romantic hotel converted from an 11th-century convent.
+With cinematic views of the surrounding vineyards and countryside, this place is what dreams are made of.
+Tonight, indulge in an included gourmet dinner at your hotel with your group – the food is made with ingredients grown on their on-site garden and perfectly paired with some of the region’s local wine.

 San Gimignano / Lucca / Pisa / Florence